 - High air humidity

-- Illuminated oil pressure lamp. - Due to clogged oil suction strainer to oil pump or oil filter
+- Illuminated oil pressure lamp.
+This is due to clogged oil suction strainer to the oil pump or oil filter.

-- Illuminated Check Engine Lamp- Due to incorrect engine fuel trim level parameters
+- Illuminated check engine lamp.
+This is due to incorrect engine fuel trim level parameters.

-- Noise (whistling) - Noise due to high pressure in crankcase.
+- Noise (whistling).
+Noise due to high pressure in the crankcase.
 This noise will stop if the oil filler cap is removed.

-- Poor Drivability- Clogged crankcase ventilation can reduce the engine performance
+- Poor drivability.
+This is from a clogged crankcase ventilation can reduce the engine performance

-- High oil consumption/noise from Turbo- Damaged bearing or seals in the turbo can cause these symptoms.
-Chances are the customer will know they have a problem at this point as they’ll either have no boost, Blue smoke will be pouring out the tail pipe or both.
+- High oil consumption/noise from the turbo.
+Damaged bearing or seals in the turbo can cause these symptoms.
+Chances are the customer will know they have a problem at this point as they’ll either have little to no boost or blue smoke will be pouring out of the tailpipe—or both potentially.

-What can I do to check for it?
+What can I do to check for a clogged PCV system?

 - The first step is to inspect the oil filter to see if it is abnormally dirty.
 An abnormally dirty filter is easily recognized by its thick, black deposits

 - If the engine has a problem with carbon deposits, the passageways in the engine block and oil trap may be completely or partially clogged.
-Remove and check the oil trap, hoses and their passageways in the engine block.
-There should not be any major collections of carbon deposits in the hoses or in the passageways in the block.
+Remove and check the oil trap, hoses, and their passageways in the engine block.
+There shouldn't be any major collections of carbon deposits in the hoses or in the passageways in the block.

 Where can I purchase PCV parts?

-FCP Euro offers a selection of high quality PCV replacement kits for European vehicles.
-Our technicians ensure that all components needed for the job are included in the kit and the components meet or exceed OEM specifications.
-If you don't see what your looking for just shoot us an email at email@example.com.
+FCP Euro offers a selection of high-quality PCV replacement kits for European vehicles.
+Our technicians ensure that all components needed for the job are included in the kit, and the components meet or exceed OEM specifications.
+If you don't see what you're looking for, just shoot us an email at email@example.com.

 Written By: Jay VanGorden